japer-technology/github-minimum-intelligence/.github-minimum-intelligence/docs/final-warning.md

 ### The Four Laws of AI

-This system defines [The Four Laws of AI](the-four-laws-of-ai.md), adapted from Asimov's Laws of Robotics for AI infrastructure:
+This system defines [The Four Laws of AI](the-four-laws-of-ai.md), adapted from Asimov's Laws of Robotics for AI infrastructure, we recommend you use them:

 | Law | Principle | Summary |
 |-----|-----------|---------|